 The Town of Yadkinville incorporated a Backflow Prevention Program in July 2003, to ensure that backflow prevention devices were installed and maintained where backflow is considered a risk.
 Typically, backflow prevention devices are required within plumbing systems that have connections that use or contain industrial fluids or chemicals, irrigation systems, fertilizers, and/or well water.
 Please contact our office to determined what backflow prevention device is needed.
 After installation, an inspection must be conducted by one of our certified staff.

 Backflow prevention devices are like safety belts, protecting you from events that may never happen.
 For our customers that have testable devices, a letter of notification will be sent out each month when your device is due to be tested and/or rebuilt.
 If repairs are needed, be certain to have the corrections done by the stated deadline.
 Contact our office (or visit our website) for a "Test and Maintenance Report" form (located under "Download Forms & Documents/Public Works").
-You can contact our Public Works Director about your backflow questions by e-mail at email@example.com or by telephone at (336) 679-2990.
+You can contact our Assistant Public Services Director about your backflow questions by e-mail at email@example.com or by telephone at (336) 679-2990.

 Our website has a list of backflow prevention assembly testers that can help you with the annual backflow testing and certification process.
 All rules, regulations, and installation instructions can be found in our "Backflow Prevention Ordinance".